deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

   * Dask data processing: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Dask/Dask%20data%20processing.ipynb)

 * Keras
-This folder contains all the notebooks related to deeplearning.
+This folder contains all the notebooks related to deep learning.
 Note that there are multiple notebooks being very similar to each other.
 Sometimes the only difference inbetween similar notebooks are changes in settings (nodes, layers and selected dwellings).
 Most notebooks start off with EDA to check if the correct data is being used, then the model is being created and evaluated.
-  * Feedforward ANN
+  * Feedforward
     * All dwellings EDA + machine learning: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Keras/feedforward/all%20dwellings%20EDA%20%2B%20machine%20learning.ipynb)
   Notebooks containing feedforward models.
     * 8655 gasPower, sample rate 1 day: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Keras/feedforward/8655%20gasPower%201D.ipynb)